 “You will comply,” the demon insisted impatiently.
 “Imbethit wishes you to fight of your own will, but we will bend your minds if necessary.”

-"Yeah, yeah," Faith sneered, "shut your…orifice or whatever that ugly thing is in your face.
-Girls, let’s show ‘em what we’ve got."
-The other slayers in the open cells followed Faith into the corridor, sizing up their guards, who kept distance from them, surrounding them.
+“Yeah, yeah,” Faith sneered, “shut your…orifice or whatever that ugly thing is in your face.
+Girls, let’s show ’em what we’ve got.”
+The other slayers in the open cells followed Faith into the corridor, sizing up their guards.
+The demons kept their distance from the slayers, surrounding them.

-"Remember, no physical contact with these," Faith whispered, "not unless we commit to a fight."
+“Remember, no physical contact with these guys,” Faith whispered, “not unless we commit to a fight.”
 Mia and Marsha, next to her, nodded and whispered in turn to the slayers by them.
-Behind them the bars of their cell reformed.
+Behind them, the bars of their cell reformed.

 Presidium Citadel – Chorum – Same Time

-The Flayer stalked the perimeter of the chamber, glancing up at the dozens of concentric balconies before returning his gaze to the armored figure at the heart of it all.
+The Flayer stalked the perimeter of the chamber.
+He glanced up at the dozens of concentric balconies, then returned his gaze to the armored figure at the heart of it all.